 Making homemade egg noodles is simple.
 In fact it is so easy, that once you have experienced the difference between fresh pasta and store bought pasta you may decide to never go back.

 There is nothing better than pairing fresh cut pasta with a beloved recipe.
-A few of our favorites like, Chicken Noodle Soup and Beef Stroganoff are that much more delicious with the addition of these homemade egg noodles.
+A few of our favorites like Chicken Noodle Soup, Stovetop Mac and Cheese and Beef Stroganoff are that much more delicious with the addition of these homemade egg noodles.

 Enjoy a bowl of this pasta with a scoop of marinara or fresh pesto and you've got a quick and easy meal option.